Rinceri/arellis-multipurpose/README.md

 ## Hosting the bot on your own?

 ### Requirements:
-- discord.py version 2.1
-- Python 3.8 or higher
+Python 3.8 or higher is needed.
+Check your version with `python --version`

-- asyncpg (and consequently postgreSQL)
-- python-dotenv
+Install dependencies with `python3 -m pip install -U -r requirements.txt`

 ### Steps:
 1. Go to [Discord developers](https://discord.com/developers/applications) site, and create a new application